 Another quiz related report is the quiz score report.
 This report shows the scores of the quiz attempts.
 They are represented in ranges, so you can see overall how your students score on the quizzes.
 This chart reports the data for each separate attempt, so the left axis indicates the number of attempts for each range.
 For example, let’s say that a student fails a quiz with a 40% score, but then on a second attempt passes the quiz with a 80% score.
 In this case both attempts will be reported on the chart, so you can not only see the scores of the passed attempts, but also for the failed ones as well.

-Furthermore, you can filter this report to show the scores from a selected quiz only.
+Furthermore, you or the Group Leader can filter this report to show the student performance and scores from a selected quiz only.
 You can use this report as another indication of how difficult your quizzes are.
 Basically, quizzes that have mostly scores in the upper ranges can be considered a lot easier than the ones with the majority of scores in the lower ranges.

 Other WordPress user metrics

 Besides the LearnDash specific metrics, Users Insights also comes with some more general WordPress user metrics.
 For example, the Registered Users report can show you the growth of your student base over time.
 Or you can explore the Users Insights Geolocation data with the demographic based user reports.
 Or perhaps, you are using WooCommerce to provide premium courses to your students and you can use the WooCommerce reports to analyze your sales performance.

 Head over to the Reports page to learn more about all of the available reports.